FeynmanTech/NGN/README.md

 For example, if you were defining a syntax object that would take 3 arguments and print them, you would use something like this for your key:

     cl.key.print3 = "tripleprint (.-), (.-), and (.-);"
-Of course, that key is just an example - if you were to actually do that, you would want to use %s- rather than single spaces for stylistic flexibility.
+Of course, that key is just an example - if you were to actually need such a construct for whatever reason, you would want to use %s- rather than single spaces for stylistic flexibility.

 When a syntax object is parsed, its proc function is called with a local variable table, and everything in the key enclosed in parentheses.
 The proc function for the above key, for example, would look like this: